JoseDeFreitas/wikipedia-edits-chart/README.md

 on the year you choose),[^1] that shows the days a specified user contributed to a specific Wikipedia project (that is, a specific Wikipedia language) and the quantity of the edits they made in that day.
-The API also counts the total amount of edits made in a year and the streak of edits.[^2] Head to the [Screenshots](#screenshots) section to see how does it look. **The contribution chart from GitHub was my inspiration.**
+The API also counts the total amount of edits made in the year and the streak of edits.[^2] Head to the [Screenshots](#screenshots) section to see how does it look. **The contribution chart from GitHub was my inspiration.**